 Before I could begin to build my design the first question was; where to find a strong twenty two foot long aluminum tube with a slot all the way along, to form the yard?
 I did all sorts of searching on the web, but the answer came one day as I pondered a boats in-mast furling system: Why not just remove the front section of a roller furling mast extrusion, leaving only the sail stowage tube, with it’s ready made slot?

-Mast suppliers sounded surprised, if not a little nervous, when I asked “how much for a twenty-two foot length?”
+Mast suppliers sounded surprised, if not a little nervous, when I asked “how much for a twenty-two foot length of mast?”
 These hefty extrusions are normally supplied as masts three and four times that length.
 Nevertheless, Charleston Spa, in Charlotte, North Carolina, had the right section at the right price, This suited me in another way; I planned to fabricate the yard at my daughter’s printing works in Hickory, NC, only fifty miles from Charlotte.